elmisback/magic-markup/README.md

 :construction: **Under construction!
 Don't use this library yet unless you are ready to hack on things.** :construction:

-Codetations are *location anchors* for code that allow referencing a particular location even after the code has been changed.
+Codetations are *location anchors* for code that allow referencing a particular snippet even after the code has been changed.
 It is possible for these anchors to live separately from the code to avoid affecting the editing experience.

 Observable demo: https://observablehq.com/d/9f772e010064bd3e